Get an annual AARP membership for only $12. Limited time offer.

 • Trouble planning, organizing, or solving problems – You may notice a loved one taking longer to complete tasks they used to be able to do more quickly.
 They might also have trouble following directions, especially those with multiple steps.
 Even more familiar tasks like writing a check, addressing a letter, taking one’s medications, or following known or straightforward recipes become more difficult.

-• Communication struggles – People may find it challenging to find the correct words to express ideas.
+• Communication struggles – People may have trouble finding the correct words to express ideas.
 They might blank on common words and phrases and substitute words with similar words, like saying “mom” for “sister” or “pen” for “pencil.”

 • Misplacing things and being unable to retrace steps – Those with Alzheimer’s often misplace objects.
 Although they would have been able to retrace their steps to find what they were looking for in the past, that is no longer the case.
 Sometimes this leads to accusations of stealing because they can no longer find their belongings.